hpourv/DP-Logistic-Regression/README.md

 ![My Image](redpic2.png)

 The concept of membership inference attacks: Given a trained ML model, try to identify which data points were included in the training set an which ones weren't.
+You might not see the privacy risk right away, but think of the following situation:

+Imagine you are in a clinical context.
+There, you may have an ML model that is supposed to predict an adequate medical treatment for cancer patients.
+This model, naturally, needs to be trained on the data of cancer patients.
+Hence, given a data point, if you are able to determine that it was indeed part of the model’s training data, you will know that the corresponding patient must have cancer.
+As a consequence, this patient’s privacy would be disclosed.